 Fragile: Earth frames artists’ reﬂections on social, environmental, and individual perceptions of fragility through the unique materiality of clay and ceramics.
 Metaphorically, clay perfectly embodies the duality of fragility.
 Soft and vulnerable when unﬁred, however it is also ﬂexible and forgiving.
 When ﬁred it is solid and strong but can easily shatter.
 How do the facets of fragility manifest in the world, in our society, and in our personal lives?
 This exhibition is an exploration of vulnerability as strength, the faults of a strong façade, and the fragility of entities we take for granted, such as nature and government, amid ongoing global health and social crises.

 This exhibition is guest curated by Angelik Vizcarrondo-Laboy (She/Her), a New York and Los Angeles-based curator, writer, and arts administrator of contemporary art and craft.
 Her current research focuses on the subversive power of humor, cuteness, and leisure as tools of protest.
 Amplifying the voices of BIPOC artists is central to her practice.
-She serves as Assistant Curator at the Museum of Arts and Design (MAD), NY.
-She has helped the curatorial team organize over twenty exhibitions since 2016, including 2021s Craft Front & Center.
-She also oversees MAD’s Burke Prize, a prestigious contemporary craft award.
+She recently served as Assistant Curator at the Museum of Arts and Design (MAD), NY where she helped the curatorial team organize over twenty exhibitions since 2016, including 2021s Craft Front & Center.
+She also oversaw MAD’s Burke Prize, a prestigious contemporary craft award.
 Recent projects include exhibitions Sleight of Hand (2020) at the Center for Craft, NC, where she was a 2020 curatorial fellow, and Clay Is Just Thick Paint (2020) at Greenwich House Pottery, NY.
 She has also contributed to Cultured and American Craft magazines and catalogs at MAD and the Bemis Center for Contemporary Arts, NE.
 She holds an MA from the Bard Graduate Center, NY, in Decorative Arts, Design History, & Material Culture.

 Organized by guest curator Angelik Vizcarrondo-Laboy, the sixteen artists were selected through The Color Network, by curatorial invitation, and through an open call.
 United by their ceramics practice and inclusive of a myriad of social, cultural, geographical, and racial backgrounds, the featured artists are Natalia Arbelaez, Ebitenyefa Baralaye, Ashwini Bhat, Syd Carpenter, Adam Chau, Jennifer Ling Datchuk, Magdolene Dykstra, April Felipe, Raheleh Filsoofi, Salvador Jiménez-Flores, Anabel Juárez, Anina Major, Jane Margarette, Mariana Ramos Ortiz, Virgil Ortiz, and Sarah Petty.